ELIXIR-UK-DaSH/hcnv-uk/index.md

 ---

-# Exploitation of the datasets by the Galaxy Community.

-## 1. Intergrating a Copy number variant (CNV) detecting tools into Galaxy.
+# Intergrating a Copy number variant (CNV) detecting tools into Galaxy.

 Despite the development of numerous CNV detection tools over recent years, only a limited number have been integrated into the Galaxy platform, with even fewer remaining fully supported and functional [Zhao et al. (2013)](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S11-S1).